 But given the fact that content marketing costs 62% less than outbound marketing and generates three times as many leads, it’s time to turn that effort into results.

 If you’ve been using the same strategies and frustrated that your social media content isn’t converting, listen in to the latest episode of the Brand Authority Podcast.

-Tune in as I talk about the “why” behind your social media content, the real reason why it’s not converting, and how you can fix it.
+Tune in as I talk about the real reason why your social media content isn’t converting, and 5 marketing tactics to fix it.

 5 Social Media Marketing Tactics That’ll Improve Your Conversion Rates